 The Florida Probate Code provides that the surviving spouse, or if there is no surviving spouse, the children, may have a right to receive a share of the estate free from creditors.
-This share is known as Exempt Property.
+This share is known as exempt property under the Florida Probate Code.
 The exempt property statute is Section 732.402.

 Who Is Entitled to Exempt Property?